 This week we are talking a lot about recurring revenue, that’s revenue that you earn on a monthly basis, like a job but better.
 Earning recurring revenue is the best way to keep your existing small business afloat even during down times like holidays and sickness.

-Having a steady monthly revenue is money that you will earn week after week or month after month with just a little daily upkeep.
+Having a steady, recurring monthly revenue is money that you will earn week after week or month after month with just a little daily upkeep.
 You can add levels of recurring income to your business model even if you are a service provider.

 Here are some ideas you can start right now to set up a few recurring revenue streams.

 Write an eBook – Don’t just write the eBook, sell it.
 Today it’s very simple to put a book for sale on Kindle via Amazon.co.uk.
 Even if you only sell your book for .99 pence you can make a nice, steady recurring revenue stream.
 You can write books about your own business, your own life, or even a fictional novel if you want to.
 There are writers who could not get published in a traditional manner earning six figures via Amazon Kindle.
 Why not you?
 Many business experts have a book, it adds to their credibility and it can add to yours.
 Imagine making recurring revenue years down the road from work you did today.
 Take a long, serious look at writing an ebook.